Mark Shand: Career

-As a BBC conservationist and travel writer, he authored a book and the corresponding BBC documentary, Queen of the Elephants, based on the life of the first female mahout in recent times — Parbati Barua of Kaziranga.
-The book went on to win the Prix Litteraire d'Amis award, providing publicity simultaneously to the profession of mahouts, and to Kaziranga.
+As a BBC conservationist and travel writer, he wrote a book and the corresponding BBC documentary, Queen of the Elephants, based on the life of the first female mahout in recent times, Parbati Barua of Kaziranga.
+The book won the Prix Litteraire d'Amis award, providing publicity to the profession of mahouts, and to Kaziranga herself.

 Shand was actively involved in the conservation of the Asian elephant and co-founded a charity called Elephant Family in 2002.
 His book Travels on My Elephant was about his adventure with "Tara" (his elephant) in India, who was the inspiration for the charity.
 Shand was also a patron of Anti-Slavery International, a member of the Royal Geographical Society and an honorary Chief Wildlife Warden of Assam.

-In 2014, Mark Shand was awarded "the Conservationist of the Year 2014" and received the Fragile Rhino award of The Perfect World Foundation at the Conservation Gala Dinner "Save The Rhino" in Gothenburg, Sweden.
-Shand was expected to attend as a guest of honour but unexpectedly died before the event.
+In 2014, Mark Shand received "the Conservationist of the Year 2014" award, and the Fragile Rhino award of The Perfect World Foundation at the Conservation Gala Dinner "Save The Rhino" in Gothenburg, Sweden.
+Shand had been expected to attend as a guest of honour, but died unexpectedly before the event.

 Death

-On 23 April 2014, Shand was taken to Bellevue Hospital in Manhattan, New York City, after sustaining a serious head injury caused by a fall outside the Rose Bar, of the Gramercy Park Hotel, after lighting a cigarette.
+On 23 April 2014, Shand was taken to Bellevue Hospital in Manhattan, New York City, after sustaining a serious head injury caused by a fall outside the Rose Bar of the Gramercy Park Hotel after lighting a cigarette.
 Earlier in the evening he had attended a fund-raising auction at Sotheby's in aid of the Elephant Family.
-He died later that same day.
+He died later that day, aged 62.
 His nephews Tom Parker Bowles and Ben Elliot flew to New York to escort his body back to the United Kingdom.
 A private funeral service was held for Shand at Holy Trinity Church in Stourpaine, Dorset, on 1 May, where his father's funeral service had been held.

 Legacy

-To honour his memory as one of the greatest "wildlife" personalities of his generation, the Balipara Foundation Awards in Assam, India, created the Mahout Mark Shand Recognition for Elephant Management award in 2014, shortly called the Mark Shand Mahout Award as a special award, which will be awarded to an individual who has made an outstanding contribution towards the well-being of the Asiatic Elephant population.
-Also in 2014, St Ronan's in Kent, his former school, dedicated an all-weather pitch named the Shandy-Ba under construction in his memory.
-Shand was known as a sporty pupil and captained the cricket and rugby teams during his time at the school from 1959 to 1964.
+To honour his memory as one of the greatest "wildlife" personalities of his generation, the Balipara Foundation Awards in Assam, India, created the Mahout Mark Shand Recognition for Elephant Management award in 2014, in short the Mark Shand Mahout Award, to be awarded to a person making an outstanding contribution towards the well-being of the Asiatic Elephant population.
+Also in 2014, his former school St Ronan's in Kent dedicated an all-weather pitch named the Shandy-Ba in his memory.
+Shand was known as a sporty pupil, and captained the cricket and rugby teams during his time at the school from 1959 to 1964.

-After his death, The Elephant Family received overwhelming support, in reply, the charity launched The Mark Shand Memorial Fund, which will raise funds to save the Asian elephant.
+After his death, The Elephant Family received overwhelming support; in response the charity launched The Mark Shand Memorial Fund, to raise funds to save the Asian elephant.
 King Charles III and Queen Camilla became joint royal presidents of the charity in 2014.

 The Elephant family also built the Mark Shand Memorial Asian Elephant Learning Centre, a clinic for elephants at the Kaziranga Discovery Park in India, which was launched by life patron Sir Evelyn de Rothschild in November 2015.